RumeelHussain/CoreDAO-Docs-Updated/docs/Learn/products/btc-staking/Redeeming-Guide.md

 If your staking period has expired, redeem your staked Bitcoin assets from either Unisat or Xverse wallet(s).
 You must use the same wallet address during the staking process to redeem your expired staked Bitcoin.

-1. From any CORE screen, hover over your connected wallet in the top right corner → click **‘My Staking’**.
+1. From any CORE screen, hover over your connected wallet in the top right corner → click **'My Staking’**.

 ![native-staking-guide](../../../../static/img/native-staking/native-staking-18.avif)